FarhanArfa0905/Butgetin/README.md

 ## <img src="https://raw.githubusercontent.com/FarhanArfa0905/Butgetin/115ed12cca367f71c6dc17463265f91c50395c35/Group%2072.png" alt="Gambar" width="50">   Butgetin

-Butgetin is application expense tracker that .........
+Butgetin is application expense tracker that created ButgetIn to address the critical need for budgeting skills among young people.
+With personal finance becoming more complex, families often struggle to teach effective budgeting, leading youth to develop unhealthy spending habits that may cause future financial stress.
+ButgetIn is a practical tool that not only tracks expenses but emphasizes budgeting’s importance.
+By fostering collaborative budgeting, the app aims to build essential financial skills for youth, empowering them with healthy money habits and providing parents with a way to guide spending a key step toward effective, family-focused financial education.

 Purpose-driven :

 •	Users want to manage their expense and avoid doing overspending
 •	Provides budgeting recommendations for each category to individual by history transactions.

 <div align="center">